adcondev/my-learning-notes/Tutos/ACID_VS_BASE.md

     User --> C
 ```

-- **ACID for**: Order processing, payments, inventory updates
+- **ACID for**: Order processing, payments, inventory updates.
-- **BASE for**: Product recommendations, review systems, view counters
+- **BASE for**: Product recommendations, review systems, view counters.

+## Implementation Considerations

+### When to Choose ACID
+- Financial transactions.
+- Inventory management.
+- Systems requiring data integrity guarantees.
+- Applications with complex relationships between entities.
+- When correctness is more important than availability.

+### When to Choose BASE
+- Social media applications.
+- Content delivery networks.
+- Systems requiring high scalability.
+- Real-time analytics with approximate results.
+- When availability is more important than perfect consistency.

+## Next Steps

+- Study the **CAP Theorem** (PACELC) to understand the theoretical limits.
+- Learn about **Saga Patterns** for handling transactions across distributed services.

-## Explanation
+## Tags

-ACID and BASE represent different philosophies for managing data:

-- **ACID** offers strong guarantees but can limit scalability.
-Traditional relational databases implement ACID to ensure data validity even during errors, crashes, or power failures.
-This comes at the cost of availability during partitions and more complex scaling.

-- **BASE** accepts weaker consistency for improved availability and partition tolerance.
-NoSQL databases implement BASE principles to achieve horizontal scalability and high performance, but applications must handle eventual consistency.

-The choice between ACID and BASE isn't binary—modern applications often use both approaches for different components based on their specific requirements.
-Understanding these trade-offs helps architects design systems that balance consistency, availability, and partition tolerance appropriately.
+#database-design #distributed-systems #acid #base #system-design